Learning with symmetric positive definite matrices via generalized Bures-Wasserstein geometry: Additional results and proofs for Section

 where $Q(\tilde{X}, \tilde{Y}) = \tilde{g}(\tilde{X}, \tilde{X}) \tilde{g}(\tilde{Y}, \tilde{Y}) - (\tilde{g}(\tilde{X}, \tilde{Y}))^2$. $Z^{\gV}$ is the vertical component of a vector field and $\tilde{K}$ is the sectional curvature of $(\tilde{\M}, \tilde{g})$. \end{theorem}

 Directly from Theorem \ref{curvature_theorem} above, we see that the sectional curvature of $\M_{\rm gbw}$ is non-negative, given that $\M_{\rm gl}$ endowed with the flat Euclidean metric has zero curvature.
-Before we derive the sectional curvature, we need the following lemma to show projection to the horizontal/vertical space on $T_\bP\M_{\rm gl}$. \begin{lemma} For any $\bU \in T_\bP\M_{\rm gl}$, it can be projected onto the vertical and horizontal spaces defined in Proposition \ref{prop_riem_submersion}, i.e., $\bU = \bU^{\gV} + \bU^{\gH}$, where
+Before we derive the sectional curvature, we need the following lemma to show projection to the horizontal/vertical space on $T_\bP\M_{\rm gl}$.